 Boon Jong-Ho meticulously designed the modernist Park home from the ground up, and every inch serves a narrative purpose.
 "We needed a structure and a level where Mr. Park couldn't see Ki-taek's family whatsoever, whether they were lying straight or on their sides," Bong told Variety.

 In a battle of luxury, the Park house is a formidable opponent to Adrian's ostentatious mansion.
 In The Invisible Man, Adrian's isolated hilltop home hides his cloak of invisibility and his abusive behavior.
-In Parasite, the stunning Park home—with its huge bathtubs, its vast counter space, and warm lighting and neat structure—rests on top of class violence and oppression.
+In Parasite, the stunning Park home—with its huge bathtubs, its vast counter space, its warm lighting and its pristine cleanliness—rests on top of class violence and oppression.

 Parasite tells the story of the Kim family as they indoctrinate themselves into the Park's lives, persuading the gullible and wealthy family to give them jobs and drinking in the illusion of their wealth until it all inevitably collapses.
 The film accomplishes its portrait of class divides through a purposeful use of levels.
 The Kim family lives below the Park family (literally below ground), crammed in a dingy half-basement half-apartment with a single window overlooking the street.
 Even while they're in the Park home, the Kims are often purposefully obscured.

 But all hidden things must go somewhere, and in Parasite, secrets hide below.
 Deep down in the bottom of the Park home is a second basement, created by the house's original owners in case of a nuclear apocalypse.
 The Parks' former housekeeper's husband Geun-se, who is on the run from debt collectors after the failure of his cake shop, has been hiding for years.